Skip to content

 Programs receiving funding from the Washington Home Visiting Services Account (HVSA) will receive early registration access.

-• Frame the ASQ-3’s purpose and process for families receiving home visiting services.
+• Understand the ASQ-3’s purpose and process for families receiving home visiting services.

-• Adapt the ASQ-3 questionnaire items to align with families’ beliefs or settings.
+• Adapt the ASQ-3 questionnaire items to align with families’ beliefs and settings.

-• Score and discuss results with families in an empowering way.
+• Be able to score and discuss results with families in an empowering way.

 • Facilitate referrals for further evaluation and developmental resources.

-Details: Training takes place over two 4-hour virtual sessions.
-Two training options are available:
+Details: Training takes place over two 2-hour virtual sessions.
+This training will be offered 2 times in SFY26:

 Programs receiving funding from the Washington Home Visiting Services Account (HVSA) will receive early registration access.